kubewarden/kubewarden.io/content/blog/2024/12/kubewarden-1-20-release.md

 authenticating against OCI repositories when the user incorrectly passes a certificate in DER format (binary encoded) instead of PEM format (text, ASCII armored).
 Before, `kwctl` could stop with an error when trying to load the DER certificate.
-Now, `kwctl` has strenghtened PEM/DER recognition and `kwctl` informs better if one is using a DER certificate.
+Now, `kwctl` has strengthened PEM/DER recognition and `kwctl` informs better if one is using a DER certificate.

 # Getting in touch